SaccotelliLeonardo/CMCC-ML-Estuary-Salinity-Estimation/README.md

 - `reports` folder contains a brief reports of the analysis with graphics and figures.

 ## Requirements [[to ToC]](#table-of-contents)
+- Matlab
   - MATLAB Version 9.14 (R2023a) (https://it.mathworks.com/products/matlab.html)
   - Statistics and Machine Learning Toolbox Version 12.5 (R2023a) (https://it.mathworks.com/products/statistics.html)
   - Parallel Computing Toolbox Version 7.8 (R2023a) (https://it.mathworks.com/products/parallel-computing.html)
+- Jupyter Notebook
+  - Pandas

 ## Setup [[to ToC]](#table-of-contents)
 To set up the project, follow these steps: